sathyamus/ReadME/Tips.md

 IntelliJ Ultimate
   - HTTP Client
     - Create, edit, and execute HTTP requests directly in the IntelliJ IDEA code editor.
+    - HTTP requests are stored in .http and .rest files
+    - Alternatively, use live templates.
+In the editor, you can press Ctrl+J to view the list of available templates.

  https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html

 --------------------------------------------------------------------